FREQUENTLY ASKED QUESTIONS

 Of course!
 Hydrosols are a wonderful tool, and we love to cover them as part of the course.

 You are not required to obtain any materials outside of the course book.
-However, if you would like supplemental material, we have the Aromatic Mind and the Aromatic Spa books available, and you might also want to invest in our chemistry set.
+However, if you would like supplemental material, we have the Practitioner Reference Manual, Aromatic Mind and the Aromatic Spa books available, and you might also want to invest in our chemistry set.

 We may also recommend books from outside sources, like Essential Oil Safety: A Guide for Healthcare Professionals (Robert Tisserand & Rodney Young), depending on your field of study.
 We will provide personalized recommendations based on your goals, and the reading material will be suggested—not required.